 It is important to note that, although there is an abundance of surface water available on an average annual basis, the demands for that surface water do not necessarily correlate to the times of year when that water is available in a stream.
-The supporting monthly or seasonal flow data and, if necessary, additional streamflow characterizations (e.g., low flow characteristics, etc.) will be used in the gap analyses, which will be performed to identify areas of water surplus and deficit and to develop strategies to take advantage of that surplus or to overcome deficits.
+The supporting monthly or seasonal flow data is addressed in the AWP Gap Analyses, which identified areas of water surplus and deficit.